 4 - Look on your computer taskbar and find the "Audio Commander" and open it

 5 - The Audio Commander is separated into segments.
-In the rectangular window of the playback section, click on the word "Andrea" (do not click the Andrea logo in the top left corner of the Audio Commander).
-The Windows "Sound" configuration window will open on the "Playback" tab
+In the rectangular window of the playback section, click on the word "Speakers".
+The Windows Sound configuration window will open on the Playback tab

 6 - You should see several items listed on this screen.
 Look for the item with the word "Andrea" in the description.
 Double-click on the word "Andrea" and the "Speaker Properties" window will open.
 Click the "Levels" tab.
-You should see two level controls (if you only see one level control, the driver did not load correctly.
-See the troubleshooting section below).
+You should see two level controls.
 Turn both level controls up to maximum and unmute the microphone.
 Click OK.
 If the green checkmark is on the "Andrea" device, find your computer's internal soundcard listed on this screen and right click on it and select "Set as default device".
 The green checkmark will move to your computer's internal soundcard.
 In the Playback section of the Audio Commander you will see a message that "This device is not from Andrea Electronics".
 This is normal.

 7 - Plug a pair of standard headphones into the green headphone jack on the microphone.
 You should be able to hear your voice in the headphones.
 This is the 'live monitoring' feature.
 You can adjust the loudness by adjusting the speaker level control in step 6 above.
 Note: The pink jack on the microphone is for extension 'bench conference' mics.
 For more information on these, please contact us.